WordPress/book/README.md

 ## Translations

 To translate the book, please create a sub-directory of the project, giving it the correct [ISO639](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code (for example, pt for Portuguese), and submit a pull request.
+Note that the content is currently in flux so translations are not recommended until it is more stable.

 ## Errata